Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 Six years ago on a beach in San Pancho, Mexico, we asked ourselves a question: What would we do if we weren’t afraid?

-When Covid hit, six months of travel plans were slaughtered overnight.
-We didn’t let it break us!
-Instead, we did the pandemic shuffle: zigzagging across the U.S., chasing the sun, dodging the ’vid.
-When things opened back up, we spent five and a half magical months in Mexico before settling down in the place we love most: Asheville, North Carolina.
+When Covid hit, six months of travel plans were wiped out overnight, but we didn’t let it stop us.
+We just did the Pandemic Shuffle: zigzagging across the U.S., chasing the sun, dodging the ’vid.
+Once the world opened again, we spent five and a half magical months in Mexico before realizing we’d officially maxed out on hauling our suitcases around.
+We’ve now settled down in our favorite mountain town: Asheville, North Carolina.

 Here’s a small slideshow from our gazillion pics (tap to scroll):